SmalltalkZen/phriak/README.md

 When this strategy is used, if multiple updates happen to an object, the "**last write wins**".
 Meaning, Riak simply looks at the timestamp of the updates to determine which one will take effect.
-Keep in mind, however, that if the updates to the same object happen almost simultaneously, and given the unpredictable nature of networks, it's impossible for a distributed system to "correctly" guess which update was supposed to be the last one (and so, you're picking at random).
+Keep in mind, however, that if the updates to the same object happen almost simultaneously, given the unpredictable nature of networks, it's impossible for a distributed system to "correctly" guess which update was supposed to be the last one (and so, you're picking at random).